jacksterdealeo/craft_to_clonia_textures/README.md

 ## Build

+- Use the Go compiler at [go.dev](https://go.dev/).
+This project requires at least version 1.24.2.

 - Build for yourself by using `go build .`.

 - Build for every supported platform by using `go run build.go`.